Dodi Fayed

-Emad El-Din Mohamed Abdel Mena'em "Dodi" Fayed (/ˈfaɪ.ɛd/ FY-ed; (Note: عماد الدين محمد عبد المنعم "دودى" الفايد, /arz/.)
+Emad El-Din Mohamed Abdel Mena'em "Dodi" Al-Fayed (/ˈfaɪ.ɛd/ FY-ed; (Note: عماد الدين محمد عبد المنعم "دودى" الفايد, /arz/.)
 15 April 1955 – 31 August 1997) was an Egyptian film producer and the eldest child of the businessman Mohamed Al-Fayed.
 He was romantically involved with Diana, Princess of Wales, when they both died in a car crash in Paris on 31 August 1997.

 Biography

 Early life and education

 Fayed was born in Alexandria, Egypt, on 15 April 1955.
 He was the eldest child of Mohamed Al Fayed (1929–2023), who later became the owner of Harrods department store, Fulham Football Club, and the Hôtel Ritz Paris.
-Fayed's mother Samira Khashoggi (1935–1986), was a Saudi author.
+Fayed's mother, Samira Khashoggi (1935–1986), was a Saudi author.
 She was a daughter of Muhammad Khashoggi and sister of Saudi billionaire arms dealer Adnan Khashoggi.
-She and her brother were first cousins of the late Washington Post Saudi journalist Jamal Khashoggi, who was assassinated in the Saudi Arabian consulate in Istanbul in 2018.
+Samira and her brother were first cousins of the late Washington Post Saudi journalist Jamal Khashoggi, who was assassinated in the Saudi Arabian consulate in Istanbul in 2018.

 Fayed had four half siblings from his father's second marriage to Heini Wathén: Omar, Camilla, Karim, and Jasmine Fayed.

 Fayed was a student at Collège Saint Marc in Alexandria before attending the Institut Le Rosey in Rolle, Switzerland.
 He also briefly attended the Royal Military Academy Sandhurst.

 Career

-After completing his education, he worked as an attaché at the United Arab Emirates Embassy in London.
+After completing his education, Fayed worked as an attaché at the United Arab Emirates Embassy in London.

 Through his family's production company, Allied Stars, Fayed was an executive producer for the films Chariots of Fire, Breaking Glass, F/X and its sequel F/X2, Hook, and The Scarlet Letter, and also as an executive creative consultant for F/X: The Series.
 He also worked for his father on marketing for Harrods.

 Personal life

 In 1986, Fayed married model Suzanne Gregard.
 They divorced eight months later.
-According to her memoir, Babylon Confidential, Claudia Christian had an on-again, off-again romance with Fayed.
+According to her memoir, Babylon Confidential, Claudia Christian had an on-and-off romance with Fayed.

 In 1997, Fayed reportedly became engaged to American model Kelly Fisher.
 With money from his father, he bought a house in Malibu, California, for Fisher and himself.

-In the summer of 1997, actress Traci Lind accused Fayed of abuse, saying he once threatened her with a 9mm Beretta and that he referred to her by the nickname “Bruisey.”
+During the summer of 1997, actress Traci Lind accused Fayed of abuse, saying that he once threatened her with a 9mm Beretta and that he referred to her by the nickname “Bruisey.”

 In July 1997, Fayed became romantically involved with Diana, Princess of Wales, after entertaining her on his yacht Cujo.
 Fisher learned of Fayed's relationship with Diana only after seeing paparazzi photos of the two embracing.
 Fisher announced that she was filing a breach of contract suit against him, saying he had "led her emotionally all the way up to the altar and abandoned her when they were almost there," and that he "threw her love away in a callous way with no regard for her whatsoever".
 Fayed denied that he was ever engaged to Fisher.
 Fisher dropped the lawsuit shortly after Fayed's death.